11 Easy Ways to Add More Movement Into Your Day

 Bonus: Drink water when you get up.
 Most of us are chronically dehydrated.
 This is a win-win health habit!

-Volunteer for Standing Household Chore
+Volunteer for Standing Household Chores

 Are you the type of person who likes to multitask?
 The next time household chores come calling, opt for the ones where sitting is optional, for example, folding laundry, setting the dinner table, vacuuming, and doing dishes.
 While you're scrubbing away, you’ll also be doing your body good.
 How’s that for multitasking?